 LearnLanguageswith Us!Start Learning!

 Here at Transparent Language, we design products for schools and institutions not to replace teachers, but to leverage face-to-face instruction.
-Our research and experience has led us to becoming firm believers in a blended learning method called “declarative acceleration.”
+Supported by our own research and experience, we firmly believe in a blended learning method called declarative acceleration.

 It turns out that if you want to, for instance, memorize the table of chemical elements, a good computer program can help you do that much faster and more reliably than even the best chemistry teacher.
-The computer can quickly build mental associations between, for instance “H” and “hydrogen” or “W” and “tungsten” with displays, games and learning activities of all kinds.
+The computer can quickly build mental associations between, for instance “H” and “hydrogen” or “W” and “tungsten” with displays, games, and learning activities of all kinds.
 The computer can present dozens of learning encounters per minute, watch what is done right and what is a problem and continually adjust.
 A teacher couldn’t easily do that as quickly, in a fast-paced, fully individualized way with even one student, never mind five or ten.

 The teacher then has the pleasure of guiding these declaratively prepared and empowered learners through a suite of challenging and useful contextual language activities, coaching and encouraging all the while.